The 5 Late-Stage Buying Signals That Matter (and How to Action Them)

 Cross-functional browsing is proof that the deal has momentum, but it’s also where momentum often dies.
 Flowla helps you see exactly who’s involved, where friction is likely, and how to keep everyone aligned with signal-led execution.
 Instead of waiting for blockers, you disarm them in advance.

-Milestone completion – when a buyer finishes a step in your mutual action plan (MAP), for example, by uploading a document, checking off a task, or moving a timeline forward – is the clearest sign of intent at the late stage.
+What it is: Milestone completion occurs when a buyer actively finishes a step in the mutual action plan – uploading a document, checking off a task, confirming a timeline, or moving a deliverable forward.
+Unlike passive signals such as content views or room visits, milestone completion requires deliberate effort from the buyer.
+It is the strongest indicator of genuine purchase intent available at the late stage.

-• MAP task completion: a contract draft reviewed, security doc uploaded, onboarding checklist signed off.
+• MAP task completion — a contract draft reviewed, a security document uploaded, an onboarding checklist signed off, a budget band confirmed

 milestone completion example